DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 building an image for a specific target audience and expectations from other parties compose the major framework of her analysis.

 The industry behind the online dating phenomenon is a large one.
-Online dating market has become a \$2 billion industry [^29].
+The online dating market has become a \$2 billion industry [^29].
 Pascal Lardellier explores the political economy of dating sites in France and analyzes the underlying structures that are at play.
 The commodification of love